hair loss in men and women

 The most common form of hair loss in men, typically presents as a receding hairline, temples, and thinning of hair in the crown.
 As this progresses, the balding patterns meet in the middle resulting in complete hair loss.

-Female Pattern Baldness (Androgenic Alopecia)
+What is Female Pattern Baldness (Androgenic Alopecia)

 Unlike men who have a specific balding pattern, women who experience androgenic alopecia present in a diffuse pattern.
 This is seen as a sparse hairline, decreasing volume, and temple hair thinning.
 Interestingly enough, women rarely respond to the words “hair loss” but instead will respond to terms like ‘hair thinning’ or a ‘loss of volume’.